 Previously: Jupiter’s Legacy #3

 It turns out that the island was actually a spaceship, and there were two alien beings there, waiting for them.
 We still don’t get full details of what happened, but we know it’s the aliens who gave that select group their superpowers, and then apparently they just left and have never been heard from again.
-We also learn a bit more about Hutch, apparently he doesn’t have an actual powers, his teleportation abilities are thanks to a power rod that he carries around with him, which was created by Hutch’s supervillain father.
-And we learn that Jason isn’t quit so content to pretend to be human, as during a fire at a chemical planet Jason sneaks off at superspeed, switches into a homemade costume and averts the tragedy, before slipping back into his street clothes before Hutch even noticed that he was gone.
+We also learn a bit more about Hutch, apparently, he doesn’t have any actual powers, his teleportation abilities are thanks to a power rod that he carries around with him, which was created by Hutch’s supervillain father.
+And we learn that Jason isn’t quite so content to pretend to be human, as during a fire at a chemical plant he sneaks off at superspeed, switches into a homemade costume, and averts the tragedy, before slipping back into his street clothes before Hutch even noticed that he was gone.

-In the nine years that Brandon and Walter have been in power in America they’ve apparently just made things worse, with the economy still a mess and riots in the streets.
+In the nine years that Brandon and Walter have been in power in America, they’ve apparently just made things worse, with the economy still a mess and riots in the streets.
 It’s spread to the rest of the world, as well.
-Walter remains strangely confident (or is that arrogance?) that they will fix things.
-And when he hears of reports of possible super-activity in Australia, he send his Head of Security down there to investigate.
+Walter remains strangely confident (or is that arrogance?) that they will fix things eventually.
+And when he hears of reports of possible super-activity in Australia, he sends his Head of Security down there to investigate.
 We aren’t told his name or powers (if any), but he looks sinister…